-Building a Custom Origam Image From Source
+Building a Custom ORIGAM Image From Source

-This guide will walk you through the process of building a custom Origam docker image from source code and running it on your local machine for development or testing purposes.
-This approach is useful if you want to make changes to the Origam source code, run your own custom version, or debug Origam while it runs in Docker.
+This guide will walk you through the process of building a custom ORIGAM docker image from source code and running it on your local machine for development or testing purposes.
+This approach is useful if you want to make changes to the ORIGAM source code, run your own custom version, or debug ORIGAM while it runs in Docker.

-If you just want to run an official Origam docker image, please refer to the Running Origam Server in Docker Locally guide.
+If you just want to run an official ORIGAM docker image, please refer to the Running ORIGAM Server in Docker Locally guide.

-If you want to make an image from Origam branch 2024.9 or earlier, you will have to setup nginx and add a SSL certificate too.
+If you want to make an image from ORIGAM branch 2024.9 or earlier, you will have to setup nginx and add a SSL certificate too.
 Look at this guide for details.

 Prerequisites